Buying Guides By Ethan Parker March 31, 2026 10 min read

 • Load index (must meet or exceed the requirement)

-• Speed rating (must meet or exceed requirement)
+• Speed rating (must meet or exceed the requirement)

-A winter tire that lasts multiple seasons reduces cost per mile.
-If you drive a lot, tread longevity can outweigh small grip differences.
+A winter tire that lasts multiple seasons can reduce cost per mile.
+If you drive a lot, tread longevity, rotation habits, storage conditions, and warranty coverage can matter as much as small grip differences.

 🏆 Best winter tires for trucks and SUVs in 2026 (7 top options)

-The list below includes a mix of studded and studless tires.
-Use it as a shortlist, then verify size availability and legality (especially for studs).
+The list below includes a mix of studded and studless winter tires for SUVs, crossovers, light trucks, and heavy-duty pickups.
+Use it as a shortlist, then verify size availability and stud legality before buying.

-7) Nokian Hakkapeliitta LT3 (Studded) for heavy-duty winter grip
+7) Nokian Hakkapeliitta LT3 for heavy-duty winter grip

-Choose this if: you regularly face severe winter conditions and your routes include hard-packed or icy roads.
+Choose this if: you regularly face severe winter conditions and your routes include hard-packed snow, icy roads, or heavy-load driving.

-6) Goodyear UltraGrip Arctic 2 SUV (Studded) for ice plus wet confidence
+6) Goodyear UltraGrip Arctic 2 SUV for ice plus wet-road confidence

-Best for: mixed winters with ice, snow, slush, and wet highways.
+Best for: mixed winters with ice, snow, slush, and wet highways, especially where studded tires are legal.

 Goodyear UltraGrip Arctic 2 SUV studded winter tire shown in product shot